NOAA establishes Unmanned Systems Operations Program

 NOAA is partnering with the Navy this year to evaluate new UxS technologies for ocean science applications through the Advanced Naval Technology Exercise (ANTX) program.
 Now in its fifth year, ANTX enables scientists and engineers to participate in the testing and assessment of experimental technologies that can support missions of both agencies.
 During the exercise, dozens of new systems are tested and demonstrated to help inform government and private sector investment decisions.

-NOAA is also exploring the use of in combination with UxS to collect and analyze large volumes of scientific data.
+NOAA is also exploring the use of artificial intelligence in combination with UxS to collect and analyze large volumes of scientific data.
 NOAA recently released the NOAA Artificial Intelligence Strategy in conjunction with the Unmanned Systems Strategy.

 Noaa Establishes Unmanned Systems Operations Program 1